CEA-MetroCarac/PySSPFM/doc/README.md

 ### VI.5) - cKPFM

 <p align="justify" width="100%">
-The <code>'multi_loop'</code> analysis mode is equivalent to the cKPFM mode (INSERER LIEN BIBLIO): different read voltage values are employed for each hysteresis.
+The <code>'multi_loop'</code> analysis mode is equivalent to the cKPFM mode [8]: different read voltage values are employed for each hysteresis.
 Consequently, we can investigate the evolution of piezoresponse not with respect to the writing voltage, but with the reading voltage.
 To accomplish this, the <code>gen_ckpfm_meas</code> function from the <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/nanoloop/analysis.py">utils/nanoloop/analysis.py</a></code> script is utilized to transform data initially in the form of nanoloops into cKPFM measurements.
 This mode allows for a more profound exploration of measurement artifacts, distinguishing between ferroelectric phenomena, electrostatic effects, charge injection, and more.
 </p>

 <p align="justify" width="100%">